Ezidi Mirza: Early life

-Together with his siblings, Ezidi Mirza was raised as an orphan by his relatives after a battle against Arab Muslim raiders in circa 1605 AD in which his family was killed.
+Together with his siblings, Ezidi Mirza was raised as an orphan by his relatives after a battle against Kurdish and Arab Muslim raiders in circa 1605 AD in which his family was killed.
 During his childhood, Mirza spent most of his time in the markets of Mosul together with his two brothers as orphans living in poverty.
 They would often steal food from the market to survive, but the merchants tolerated this.
 After an attempt to steal plants from a farm, the three brothers were caught and brought to the Ottoman guards and imprisoned.
 Once the guards realized that they are Yezidis, the three brothers were tortured.
 Each of the brothers, starting from the oldest, were then told to kill their brothers in order to be set free, after both of the older brothers refused, they moved on to Ezidi Mîrza, who was young and could not understand what was going on.
 They put a knife in his hand and he was forced to cut his own brothers' throats before being thrown into an alley by the guards.

 He wandered on the streets alone while covered in blood, until a trader recognized him, asked him what had happened and took him back to Bashiqa.
 The news of this tragedy quickly spread, which angered the community.
 Ezidi Mirza was sheltered by the religious clergy, who gave him training in religious knowledge and taught him to read and write.

 Once Mirza grew up, he got married and became a religious teacher himself.
 He also began to show interest in military strategies and tactics from a young age.
-The constant raids by the Muslims on the Ezidis and his tragic childhood had convinced Mirza that military expertise was essential.
+The constant raids by the Muslims on the Yezidis and his tragic childhood had convinced Mirza that military expertise was essential.